maxant/genericconnector/README.md

       };
       TransactionConfigurator.setup("xa/bookingService", bookingCommitRollbackCallback);

-2) Calling a service inside a transaction, so that ANY data written using a resource enlisted in the transaction (databases, JMS queues/topics, JCA adapters, etc.) remains consistent:
+2) Calling a service inside a transaction, so that ANY data written by the service, or indeed using a resource enlisted in the transaction (databases, JMS queues/topics, JCA adapters, etc.) remains globally consistent (all resources and the service commit, or rollback together):

       @Inject BasicTransactionAssistanceFactory bookingServiceFactory;